 - Student Council A program wherein representatives develop school government skills. - Student Ambassadors Students selected by administration to act as hosts/hostesses for visitors and prospective parents. - Sports Students in 5th 8th grades are encouraged to participate in sports.
 Sports offered include: volleyball, basketball, soccer, cross country, and track.
-See "Athletics" for specific information. - Band Open to students in 4th 8th grade.

-- Choir Open to students in 2nd 8th grade. - Other activities may be offered by outside vendors who meet Safe Environment criteria and Diocese of Dallas requirements.
+See "Athletics" for specific information. - Band Open to students in $4^{th} 8^{th}$ grade. - Choir Open to students in 2nd 8th grade. - Art Club- Open to students in 4th-8th grade. - Other activities may be offered by outside vendors who meet Safe Environment criteria and Diocese of Dallas requirements.